ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 > In 2013, an article by the US ConsumerAffairs made reference to the theory in regard to purchasing items on credit, specifically regarding children's boots from the retailer Fingerhut; a \\$25 pair of boots, at the interest rates being offered, would cost \\$37 if purchased over seven months.[7]

-This seems to switch the idea from "in the long run, repeatedly buying cheap things costs more than buying expensive things" to "buying things with money you don't have yet costs more than buying things with money you do have yet".
+This seems to switch the idea from "in the long run, repeatedly buying cheap things costs more than buying expensive things" to "buying things with money you don't hand over yet costs more than buying things with money you hand over immediately".
 Or, "people won't typically lend you money for free".

 The article (ConsumerAffairs, [Fingerhut boots and the Vimes' Boots paradox](https://web.archive.org/web/20220208213650/https://www.consumeraffairs.com/news/fingerhut-boots-and-the-vimes-boots-paradox-111413.html)) even notices this leap. ("though we haven't tested this ourselves, we're sure that Carrini boots or Reebok sneakers bought from Fingerhut are just as good as Carrini or Reebok items bought elsewhere.)